Ireland Tour – September 2018 – the Southeast

 The focus of all our tours is “thin places” or places where the veil between this world and the eternal world is thin… where both worlds are woven together.
 And as on all of our tours, you’ll see the unspoiled hidden places few visitors ever see on other commercial tours.
 You’ll be traveling within the context of a story while peeping into the ancient past of mystical hills, stone circles, passage tombs, holy wells, monastic ruins, castle ruins and archeological wonders.

-The Castles, Saints & Druids tour will feature a forest walk at Glenstal Abbey in County Limerick, plus a visit to the Grange Stone Circle – the largest in Ireland, one of the most mystical landscapes in Western Europe.
+The Castles, Saints & Druids tour will feature a visit to the Grange Stone Circle – the largest in Ireland, one of the most mystical landscapes in Western Europe.
 Guests will also visit the rugged Wexford coastline that has a medieval lighthouse (800 years old) – the oldest operational lighthouse in the world, built on the site of a former lighthouse erected by monks in the 7th century.
 Some believe a monk still haunts the old lighthouse.
 Views of the coastline are spectacular from its lookout tower.

 The Rock of Cashel is one of the most powerful sites in Ireland and not only will guests tour the grounds of the castle, monastery, and round tower, they will spend two nights in Cashel where they can wander quietly in the evening hours in the shadow of that great rock.
 Guests will also tour the inside of the two castles thought to be filled with spirits and powerful energy – Charleville Castle and Leap Castle.
 Both are owned by families who lovingly take care of them.